LATEST: Celebrating 200 years of Hill & Smith Read more

 What happens when you weld galvanized steel?

-When you expose galvanized steel to high temperatures during welding, the zinc coating evaporates, releasing toxic fumes and creating health and safety hazards.
+When you expose galvanized steel to high temperatures during welding, the zinc coating evaporates, releasing toxic zinc oxide fumes and creating health and safety hazards.

 The quality of the welding job can also be affected.
 The presence of zinc during welding can create defects in the weld, such as porosity or inclusions, which weaken the joint.